toitware/toit-1-wire/README.md

 Implementation of the 1-Wire protocol.

-This package is primarily useful for other drivers so they can communicate to sensors.
+This package is primarily useful for other drivers so they can communicate with sensors.
 For example the [ds18b20](https://github.com/toitware/toit-ds18b20) driver uses this package.